rollbar/rollbar.js/sdks/rollbar.js/README.md

 ### Test your installation

 1. Navigate your browser to a page that has the above code installed
-2. Type the following code *into the address bar* (not the console) and press enter: ```javascript:testing_rollbar_123();```
+2. Type the following code into the console and press enter: ```window.onerror("TestRollbarError: testing window.onerror", window.location.href)```

-As long as you don't happen to have a function by that name, this will cause an uncaught error that will be reported to Rollbar.
-It should appear in the dashboard within a few seconds.
+This simulates an uncaught error.
+It should appear in the Rollbar dashboard within a few seconds.

 ## Usage